Pulitzer Prize Fiction Winner

 Summary

-The novel intercuts the lives of Marie-Laure, a blind French girl fleeing Paris with her father, and Werner, a gifted German orphan conscripted into the Reich's radio corps, as their paths converge in occupied Saint-Malo.
-Doerr writes in very short, image-driven chapters and braids the science of radio with a fairy-tale sensibility.
+The novel intercuts the lives of Marie-Laure, a blind French girl fleeing Paris with her father, and Werner, a gifted German orphan whom the Reich's radio corps conscripts, as their paths converge in occupied Saint-Malo.
+Doerr writes in very short, image driven chapters and braids the science of radio with a fairy tale sensibility.
 The result is a tender, formally precise meditation on courage and connection in wartime.

 ”